How can I stop Amazon RDS for PostgreSQL from logging my passwords in clear-text in the log files?

 Use the \password command

-When using PostgreSQL, you can use the \password function built into the PostgreSQL client.
+When you use PostgreSQL, you can use the \password function built in to the PostgreSQL client.
 This prompts you for a new password when you create or alter an existing role password.
 The PostgreSQL logs only the hash for the password.

 Output in logs: